matplotlib/matplotlib/doc/users/installing.rst

     In [2]: hist(x, 100)

+Instructions for installing our OSX binaries are found in the FAQ ref:`install_osx_binaries`.

 Note that when testing matplotlib installations from the interactive python console, there are some issues relating to user interface toolkits and interactive settings that are discussed in